I often struggle to explain the true and real machinations of psychotherapy.

-While speaking incredulously to the senior car surgeon and laughing with relief at the successful result, he said they did many things and as a result were unaware of exactly what created the precise change.
+While speaking incredulously to the senior car surgeon and laughing with relief at the successful result, he said they did many things and as a result, were unaware of exactly what created the precise change.

 Bam!
-In one short off-the-cuff comment he summed up how psychotherapy works.
+In one short off-the-cuff comment, he summed up how psychotherapy works.